jakobandersen/sphinx-redirect-by-id/README.md

 where the entity is located.
 For example, if you have a page `api.html` where a Python function `f` is documented, then its permalink may be `https://example.com/api.html#f`.
 If you then browse to `https://example.api.html?q=f` you will be redirected to `https://example.com/api.html#f`.
+If the entry is not found, then it redirects to search.html page with the same question string.

 ## Installation